Gabinou/mace/README.md

 - No build systems for C is truly good.
     - Proof 1: Ostensibly general-purpose build systems (`make`) are never used to build anything other than C/C++ projects.
     - Proof 2: Modern programming languages devs implement their own build systems.
-- Most if not all build systems have obtuse syntax that scales terribly to larger projects.
+- Most if not all build systems have obtuse syntax, scale terribly to larger projects.
     - Makefiles makers exist (premake, autoconf/autotools) and compound this issue.
     - Make mixes imperative and declarative style.
-- Build system documentation is vast and hard to sift through.
-    - Simple tutorials are hard to find.
+    - Why not build an API with familiar C syntax?
 - Build systems are general-purpose and complex.
     - Complexity bad.
 Simplicity good.
 - Build system perfomance bottleneck is compilation.
     - Modern compilers (`gcc`, `clang`) are slow, except `tcc`

+## Under the hood
+- Compiler spits out object file  dependecies (headers)
+- User inputs targets dependencies with `target.links` (libraries or other targets)
+    - Build order determined by depth first search through depedencies.
+- Mace saves file and flag checksums in .mace_checksums
+    - Recompile if checksum changed

 ## Credits
 - mace uses the same naming convention as [mage](https://github.com/magefile/mage)